Organising a Large Puzzle Section so it doesn’t take over your house!

 How to sort your Jigsaw Puzzles

-For some time, I organised by brand.
+For some time, I organized by brand.
 This has the advantage of having similar boxes next to each other.
-However, as my collection grew, I realised it made more sense to keep my puzzles together by category and artist.
-Ravensburger, for example, has cartoon puzzles joyfully mixed with collage puzzle game sets that are all near-identical in size – perfect if you want a variety or need something low-key at work!
+However, as my collection grew, I realized it made more sense to keep my puzzles together by category and artist.
+Ravensburger, for example, has cartoon puzzles joyfully mixed with collage puzzle game sets that are all near-identical in size—perfect if you want a variety or need something low-key at work!
+To get tips on organizing your puzzle collection effectively, check out how to create a puzzle-solving space in your home.

 Labelling Your Shelves

 It’s not necessary to have your shelves tagged, but I like its look, and it does make things easier to find at a glance.
-I used these shelf tags here because they were the cheapest I could find and match my shelving design; however if you are interested in other strategies or want higher quality labels with Avery address labels printed on most home printers!
+I used these shelf tags here because they were the cheapest I could find and match my shelving design; however, if you are interested in other strategies or want higher quality labels, consider using the best lighting for solving jigsaw puzzles to ensure you have the right conditions for organizing and labeling.

 Puzzle Status

 I use Avery labels in transparent to create tags I put on the back of my completed puzzles.
 The self-adhesive label can be pulled off without damaging anything and is perfect for me because often, I buy older puzzles from eBay that might not come with inserts or a box cover, so it’s nice to have extra information about them.
-But, at the same time, they’re still new enough to need one
+For insights into how to handle and protect your puzzle collection, you might find how to take apart a jigsaw puzzle helpful.